Brica Fold 'n Go Travel Review

 Health and Safety

-A true co-sleeper such as Best Value Arm's Reach Mini Arc Co-Sleeper and Top Pick HALO Bassinest Swivel Sleeper are designed to be used next to parent's bed safely; there is both easy access for parent to baby from the bed yet a defined separate sleeping space for baby that avoids rollover or parent's bedding suffocating baby.
-As such, the Fold 'n Go is not a co-sleeper, and it is not intended to be used on any elevated surface; The mesh sides, though they provide improved breathability for your little one, fold down so easily that your baby could easily roll out of it.
+A true co-sleeper such as the Arm's Reach Mini Arc Co-Sleeper and the HALO Bassinest Essentia is designed to be used next to parent's bed safely; there is both easy access for parent to baby from the bed yet a defined separate sleeping space for baby that avoids rollover or parent's bedding suffocating baby.
+As such, the Fold 'n Go is not a co-sleeper, and it is not intended to be used on an elevated surface; The mesh sides, though they provide improved breathability for your little one, fold down so easily that your baby could easily roll out of it.
 Additionally, with the Brica was inside parent's bed, in our opinion, it could be easily rolled onto and/or bedding could find its way inside if the Brica, all scenarios which could suffocate baby.

 As for the fabrics, they are sub-par at best, consisting of polyester and polyurethane foam.
 It meets an older flame retardant standard, TB-116, which means the foam is very likely to contain flame retardants.